-However, during the year, to ensure consistent application of similar arrangements the accounting treatment was reassessed by management.
-Management determined that the MOU gives the Company the right to a refund on its portion of tax and as such it is entitled to the pre-tax profits from all the underlying joint ventures.
-Therefore, applying the principles of equity accounting under IAS 28 "Investments and Associates and Joint Ventures", the Company concluded to account for its underlying interest on a pre-tax basis and as such, any tax impact including deferred tax balances for the Company's share was reversed.
+However, during the year, to ensure consistent application of similar arrangements the accounting treatment was reassessed by management Management determined that the MOU gives the Company the right to a refund on its portion of tax and as such it is entitled to the pre-tax profits from all the underlying joint ventures.
+Therefore, applying the principles of equity accounting under IAS 28 "Investments and Associates and Joint Ventures", the Company concluded to account for its underlying interesting a pre-tay beginning to the company concluded to account for its underlying interest on a pre-tax basis and as such, any tax impac including deferred tax balances for the Company's snare was reversed.

-The change has resulted in the restatement of comparative amounts to recognise this interest in joint ventures appropriately within the Company's equity accounted investments.

-Furthermore, as described in Note 3 (iv), two of the Company's joint ventures received material tax assessments from the General Tax Authority for previous financial years, which included tax penalties.
-Management has concluded that these assessments and the associated penalties will not impact the Company's investments in joint ventures, given that the Company accounts for its share in joint ventures' profits on a pre-tax basis.
+The change has resulted in the restatement of comparative amounts to recognise this interest in joint ventures appropriately within the Company's equity economical inventures. accounted investments Furthermore, as described in Note 3 (iv), two of the Company's joint ventures received material tax assessments from the General Tax Authority for assessments in the General tax Authority of previous financial years, which included tax penalties.
+Management has concluded that these assessments and the associated penalties will not impact the Company's investments in joint ventures, given that the Company accounts for its share in joint ventures' refits on a text to be seen.